mateuszjurewicz/tensorflow_speech_recognition/README.md

 continuing with the [jupyter + keras script](https://github.com/mateuszjurewicz/tensorflow_speech_recognition/blob/master/train_jupyter_keras.ipynb "Link to the model training notebook using keras and jupyter").

-If you feel more comfortable with the code, you can jump to the [keras script](https://github.com/mateuszjurewicz/tensorflow_speech_recognition/blob/master/train_keras.py "Link to the model training script in keras"). called train_keras.py.
+If you feel more comfortable with the code, you can jump to the [keras script](https://github.com/mateuszjurewicz/tensorflow_speech_recognition/blob/master/train_keras.py "Link to the model training script in keras"). called _train_keras.py_.
 It includes a command line argument parser which explains all available parameters.
 E.g. to learn more about it, use:

     python3 train_keras.py --help

 This will explain that there are two main options for running this script:

-1) By providing the path to the preprocessed .bc files
+By providing the path to the preprocessed .bc files, for example:

-For example:

     python3 train_keras.py --path_to_data=data/main/preprocessed/

-2) By telling it to use randomly generated data (for code debugging)
+Or by telling it to use randomly generated data (for code debugging), such as

-Such as this:
+this:

     python3 train_keras.py --random_data=True